sagemath/trac_to_gh/Issue 4046.md

 # Issue 4046: add support for Google's new browser to the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4046

 Original creator: malb